 After one bite, I knew this would easily become a new go-to summer cake for me while all the flavorful juicy blueberries are in season.

 - Granulated sugar

-First preheat the oven to 350 degrees, place rack in center of oven.
+First preheat the oven to 350 degrees F and place rack in center of oven.
 Butter and line a 9-inch springfrom pan.

-Now mix in eggs and vanilla until blended.
-Mixture may look a little separated that’s fine.
+Mix in eggs and vanilla until blended.
+Mixture may look a little separated, but that’s fine.

-Then in alterations you’ll add in 1/3 of the flour mixture at a time.
+Then you’ll add in 1/3 of the flour mixture at a time.

 Alternating with 1/2 the buttermilk.
 And mix just until combined after each of those additions.

 Then remove the bowl from the stand and gently fold in blueberries using a rubber spatula.

 And finish by pouring and spreading evenly into prepared pan and sprinkle over remaining sugar.
 Bake until it’s cooked through.
 Let it cool until warm (not hot) before slicing and serving).